-Remuneration Report
+Remuneration policy, Remuneration Report

-The Remuneration Report 2022 for the Management Board and Supervisory Board of UNIQA Insurance Group AG is prepared in accordance with Sections 78c and 98a of the Austrian Stock Corporation Act and will be submitted to the Annual General Meeting on 6 June 2023 for approval.
+The Remuneration Report 2023 for the Management Board and Supervisory Board of UNIQA Insurance Group AG is prepared in accordance with Sections 78c and 98a of the Austrian Stock Corporation Act and will be submitted to the Annual General Meeting on 3 June 2024 for approval.
+Furthermore, the remuneration policy pursuant to Sections 78a and 98a of the Austrian Stock Corporation Act must be resubmitted to this Annual General Meeting for a vote.